kongjun18/nvim-config/README.md

 - atoload: Some tools written in VimL.
 - coc-setting.json: Configuration of coc.nvim.
 - colors: Color scheme.
-- init.vim: Configuration file of (Neo)Vim.
+- init.vim: Configuration file of (Neo)vim.
 - keymap: Plugin-independent key mappings.
 - spell: Spell files.
 They may be no use to you.
 - tools: Some tools such as some gitignore templates.